Statue of Liberty to sport webcams from its torch

 "For people who don't come to the Statue of Liberty, it will be a whole new opportunity for them to see the statue, what's around it and how it fits into the whole cityscape," Stephen Briganti, president of the Statue of Liberty-Ellis Island Foundation, said in an interview on Tuesday.

-Officials closed the torch to the public in 1916 during World War One, following an explosion at a nearby munitions depot, blamed on German saboteurs, that damaged the statue.
+Officials closed the torch to the public in 1916 during World War I, following an explosion at a nearby munitions depot, blamed on German saboteurs, that damaged the statue.

 Since then, the sweeping views have been seen only by a handful of people involved in the statue's maintenance.